brontolinux/cf-deploy/README.md

 # Installation

+1. head to https://github.com/brontolinux/cf-deploy and choose in which way you willclone the repository
-1. clone the repository in a directory (we'll call it `CFDEPLOY_TOOLDIR`)
+2. clone the repository in a directory
-2. copy or link `cf-deploy` in a directory in your path
+3. copy or link `cf-deploy` in a directory in your path
+4. (recommended) copy the Makefile in a separate directory, where you will also place the other configuration files; we'll call that directory `CFDEPLOY_TOOLDIR`

 # Configuration